The Timeline of a Truck Accident Lawsuit

 Initial Consultation and Case Evaluation

-After a truck accident, the first step is to consult an experienced Philadelphia truck accident attorney.
+After a truck accident, the first step is to consult an experienced truck accident attorney in Philadelphia.
 During this initial meeting, the attorney will evaluate the details of the accident, review any available evidence, and discuss your injuries and potential compensation.
 They will also explain the legal process, assess the case’s strength, and outline the next steps.

 Investigation and Evidence Gathering